E-commerce

 Environments

-Test automations on a staging store or sandbox before production: realistic datasets prevent surprises on go-live day.
+Test automations on a staging store or sandbox before production: realistic datasets avoid surprises on launch day.

 Event schemas